Tic-Tac-Toe and Connect Four

 One of the best ways to get practice with object-oriented programming is implementing games.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2021).
 Tic-Tac-Toe and Connect Four.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/tic-tac-toe-and-connect-four/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/tic-tac-toe-and-connect-four/

 One of the best ways to get practice with object-oriented programming is implementing games.
 Tic-tac-toe and connect four are great for learning the ropes.
 Later on, we will also use these implementations for developing AI players.